Nein Nine

 INTRODUCTION

-Nein Nine, the first game in the Misfortune Series, is a fast paced and feisty trick taker for three players.
+Nein Nine is a fast paced and feisty trick taker for three players.
 Each player tries to capture as many tricks as possible and avoid the painful 9’s.
-8’s make trump, 7’s change rank, and the Joker can win or lose the trick.
-Keeping track of cards is key, but it is easier said than done.
+The 8’s make trump, the 7’s change rank, and the joker can win or lose the trick.
+Keeping track of cards is key, but that is easier said than done.

 MATERIALS